Quantum tunnelling without a barrier: Abstract

 \section{Abstract}

-Tunnelling is a renowned concept in modern physics that highlights the peculiarity of non-classical dynamics.
-Despite its ubiquity questions remain.
-We focus on tunnelling through the barrier created by a strong laser field that illuminates an atomic target, which is essential to the creation of attosecond pulses and ultimately all attosecond processes.
-Here, we present an optical tunnelling event that, unexpectedly, happens at a time when the instantaneous electric field is zero and there is no barrier.
-We discover this strong-field ionisation event by introducing the colour-switchover technique~-- the gradual replacement of a laser field with its second harmonic~-- within which the zero-field tunnelling appears when the two amplitudes are equal.
-This event is a topologically stable feature and it appears at all Keldysh parameters.
-The tunnelling without a barrier highlights the disconnect between the standard intuition built on the picture of a quasi-static barrier, and the nonadiabatic nature of the process.
-Our findings provide a key ingredient to the understanding of strong-field processes, such as high-harmonic generation and laser-induced electron diffraction, driven by the increasingly accessible class of strongly polychromatic light fields.
+Tunnelling is an iconic concept that captures the peculiarity of quantum dynamics, but despite its ubiquity questions remain.
+We focus on strong-field tunneling, which is vital to all attosecond science.
+We find an unexpected optical tunnelling event that happens when the instantaneous electric field vanishes and there is no barrier.
+This event arises from a colour switchover in a strongly polychromatic field.
+The tunnelling without a barrier reveals the disconnect between the standard intuition built on the picture of a quasi-static barrier, and the nonadiabatic nature of the process. \\[-2mm]